Defined benefit plans are more expensive to set up and to maintain. A one person defined benefit plan can be as low as $0 setup and $1,000 annual fee.

 Another scenario when a defined benefit plan may be a good choice is for a dual income household, with one spouse that is self employed, and is in the fortunate position of being able to live off of one income.
 As a result, they may be able to afford to make a retirement contribution using a significant portion the self employed spouse’s income into a defined benefit plan.

 Another scenario when a defined benefit plan may be a good choice is for someone who is working full time with one employer and then has a separate self employed one person consulting business.
 This individual may be able to contribute a significant portion of their self employed income into a defined benefit plan.

 A partial listing of some of the occupations that might qualify

 - Independent Insurance Agent

 - Software Developer

 Receiving a Defined Benefit Pension Plan Proposal

-Complete the form below and we would be happy for you to speak with an actuary regarding your situation or to run a customized Defined Benefit Plan proposal for you based on your income.
-Beacon Capital Management Advisors provides defined benefit plan services to small business owners and to corporations ranging from 1 to 1,000 employees.
+Complete this contact form and we would be happy for you to speak with an actuary regarding your situation or to run a customized Defined Benefit Plan proposal for you based on your income.
+Beacon Capital Management Advisors provides defined benefit plan services to small business owners and to corporations ranging from 1 to 1,000 employees